 For a second year, both dances submitted by the WMU Department of Dance were selected for performance at the Gala Concert at the American College Dance Festival Association East-Central Conference.

-"One Night of Queen," featuring Gary Mullen and The Works, is coming to Miller Auditorium at 8 p.m.
-Friday, March 28.
-Tickets range from $20 to $40.
+"One Night of Queen," featuring Gary Mullen and The Works, is coming to Miller Auditorium at 7:30 p.m.
+Tuesday, March 21.
+The show has been rescheduled from its original March 17 date.

 Students from across campus are invited to share their business pitches for cash prizes totaling $2,500 at the second annual Pitch Competition.
 Applications are due online by Sunday, March 30.